Have you ever noticed the fan atop some wood stoves? That’s a stove fan, and it has a very specific purpose – to help circulate heat around the room.

-If you live in a hot climate or if you want to circulate a lot of air in the room, you might want to consider a dual-speed fan or a fan with more blades.
+If you live in a hot climate or want to circulate a lot of air in the room, you might want to consider a dual-speed fan or a fan with more blades.

 3. The Amount of Space You Have on Top of Your Wood Stove